Transport Strategy in Cheshire East

 Local Transport Plan

-In 2018, Cheshire East Council consulted on a new Local Transport Plan (LTP) which will cover the period 2018 – 2023.
-The updated strategy considers all forms of transport over the next 5 years (2018-2023).
+Following a period of consultation the new Local Transport Plan 2019 - 2024 (LTP) was adopted in October 2019.
+The strategy considers all forms of transport over the 5 year period of 2019-2024.
 It is a framework for how transport will support wider policies to improve our economy, protect our environment and make attractive places to live, work and play.
-The Plan outlines the role transport will play in supporting the long term goals of Cheshire East.
+The LTP outlines the role transport will play in supporting the long term goals of Cheshire East.

 South East Manchester Multi-Modal (SEMMM) Strategy refresh